web-packages/web_localization/README.md

 ## Useble
-The following describes how to define the contents of the json files within the localizations folder, and this current json file is `korean.json`.
+The following describes how to define the contents of the json files within the localizations folder, And this example json file is `korean.json`.
 ```json
 {
     "undefined": "정의되지 않음",